-Cats come in many shapes, sizes, and colors.
-Their temperaments can range from outgoing and athletic to laid-back lap cats.
-This gallery shows a collection of some of the most popular cat breeds.
+Cats come in many shapes, sizes, and colors, and looking at pictures of different cat breeds can help you get a better idea of how they are different.
+Breeds' temperaments can range from outgoing and athletic to laid-back lap cats.
+This gallery shows a collection of some of the most popular varieties.

 Ragdolls are lovely cats with a gentle, outgoing personality.
 They love people and are good pets for families with children.
 The breed gets its name from a unique trait deliberately bred into them.
 When picked up, they should hang limply in your arms, which gives the appearance of a ragdoll.